-Going to the dentist is probably not your favorite activity, but a big price tag can make dental care feel even more painful.
+Going to the dentist’s office is probably not your favorite activity, but a big price tag can make dental care feel even more painful.
+Thankfully there are a variety of dental financing options that can help relieve that pressure, depending on your current credit standing and other factors.

 If you can’t afford to pay for necessary dental treatment upfront, you may be considering dental financing.
-But bad credit can make it difficult to get approved for many types of credit, or to get an interest rate and terms that you can afford to pay back.
+But if you have bad credit, it could be difficult to get approved for many types of credit, or to get an interest rate and terms that you can afford to pay back.

 - What is dental financing?